-Darcey Groden is an associate in the firm’s San Diego office.
-Darcey defends employers in a variety of employment matters, including discrimination, retaliation, harassment, disability accommodation, civil rights violations, wrongful termination, wage and hour, worker misclassification, and breach of contract.
+Darcey Groden counsels and defends employers of all sizes in a variety of employment matters, including discrimination, retaliation, harassment, disability accommodation, civil rights, wrongful termination, wage and hour, worker misclassification, and breach of contract.

-Prior to joining Fisher & Phillips, Darcey was an associate at a large general practice law firm in its Labor & Employment Department.
+Prior to joining Fisher Phillips, Darcey was an associate at a large general practice law firm in its Labor & Employment Department.
 During that time, Darcey gained significant experience in litigating employment cases strategically and aggressively.
 Among her accomplishments, Darcey obtained summary judgment on all 16 causes of action in a wrongful termination case and obtained dismissal of a complaint for various federal civil rights violations.

-After law school, Darcey clerked for the Honorable William M. Jackson in the District of Columbia Superior Court.
+After graduating from Harvard Law School, Darcey clerked for the Honorable William M. Jackson in the District of Columbia Superior Court.

 Honors & Leadership